 What does Introduction to Literature cover?

 Introduction to Literature is a college-preparatory literature and composition course.
-Focus works, including novels, short stories, poems, and drama, have been selected for literary quality, and for their place in the historical development of literature.
+Focus works, including novels, short stories, poems, and drama, have been selected for literary quality, interest, and for their place in the historical development of literature.
 Context readings provide background information about the author, the historical period, and the literary and artistic context of the focus work.